TDICI Full Form-Technology Development and Information Company of India Limited

 In 1998, TDICI was rebranded as ICICI Venture, expanding its focus from technology startups to a broader spectrum of investments, including:

-Private equity in large-scale enterprises.
+• Private Equity: In large-scale enterprises.

-Infrastructure funding for real estate and energy.
+• Infrastructure Funding: For real estate and energy projects.

 Today, ICICI Venture is one of India’s largest alternative asset management firms, with billions of dollars under management.